lucaong/minisearch/DESIGN_DOCUMENT.md

     performant.
 Other more performant solutions for fuzzy search require more space.

-The class implementing the radix tree is called `SearchableMap`.
-The reason for the name is that it implements the standard JavaScript `Map` interface, but adds the following top of it:
+The class implementing the radix tree is called `SearchableMap`, because it implements the standard JavaScript `Map` interface, but adds the following top of it:

   - `SearchableMap.prototype.atPrefix(prefix)`, returning another
     `SearchableMap` representing a mutable view of the original one, containing